thecredibleway/thecredibleway-com/docs/jesus/crediblilty/why-jesus-came.md

 ## To Reconcile Us to God (Salvation from Sin)

-The primary reason Jesus came was to heal the fractured relationship between humanity and God, a separation caused by sin.
+The primary reason Jesus came was to heal the fractured relationship between humanity and God - a separation caused by sin.
 From the very beginning, sin has stood as a barrier - cutting us off from the presence, purpose and peace of God.
 It introduced death, shame and spiritual exile into God's perfect world.
 But God, in His immense love and mercy, refused to leave us in that state.
 The Bible says: